Get to Know Colleen Steckloff: Expert Dog Behaviorist

-December 12, 2016
+December 12, 2016 Category: Trainer Profile

 “Teach the human to lead, and the dog will follow.”

 These words are the mission of Colleen Steckloff, one of the nation’s top dog behaviorists.
-Colleen has seen countless dog behavior issues but her core belief in re-calibrating these dogs is always the same.
+Colleen has seen countless dog behavior issues, but her core belief in re-calibrating these dogs is always the same.

-Working with Cesar has lead to many more opportunities for Colleen, as she has traveled to 28 different countries and also become the head trainer of the “Training Cesar’s Way Workshops.”
+Working with Cesar has led to many more opportunities for Colleen, as she has traveled to 28 different countries and also become the head trainer of the “Training Cesar’s Way Workshops.”
 Being one of Cesar’s mentees has taken Colleen’s expertise to a national and worldwide stage.
-Her own shadow program and certification is one of the most coveted by trainers around the globe and she’s even added some of Hollywood's most famous to her list of clients.
+Her own shadow program and certification is one of the most coveted by trainers around the globe, and she’s even added some of Hollywood's most famous to her list of clients.
 Colleen doesn’t just preach about what she does, she lives it every day.
 She currently resides in Venice Beach with her husband/business partner, Dave, and their four rescue dogs.

 So where does e-collar training fit into all of this?
 Well, Colleen takes a unique strategy when implementing the e-collar in her training regimen.
 Typically, Colleen will spend a minimum of two weeks working with a dog to help build a foundation of obedience commands before introducing the e-collar.
 When asked about how she specifically uses the e-collar, Colleen said, “Basically, I use the e-collar as guidance, motivation, and correction from the environment.
 I do not use it for obedience or building up a working drive.
 I use it as a tool to help bridge the gap of energy and intensity between humans and dogs.
 I teach it in a way so that the dog can 'feel' the human's voice.”